redis/redis-doc/topics/signals.md

 ===

-This document provides information about how Redis reacts to the reception of differe POSIX signals such as `SIGTERM`, `SIGSEGV` and so forth.
+This document provides information about how Redis reacts to the reception of different POSIX signals such as `SIGTERM`, `SIGSEGV` and so forth.

 The information contained in this document is **only applicable to Redis version 2.6 or greater**.